Home | About USIG | What's New | Events

 1. General Activities

-Associations and foundations are legal persons and, as such, are permitted to engage in a broad range of activities, provided the activities are enumerated in the organization’s charter.
-Foundations must serve the public benefit, whereas associations may pursue mutual benefit or public benefit purposes.
+Associations and foundations are legal persons and, as such, are permitted to engage in a broad range of activities, provided they are not specifically prohibited by law.

 2. Public Benefit Activities